lilinitsy/offloaded-vulkan-tests/README.md

 - ~~Async on the client to have one thread read the sampler from the server, one thread performing the rendering (and waiting on the first thread after the first renderpass)~~, and one thread possibly to send the UBO's over.
 (Partially done, the UBO's being sent are currently unhandled).
 - Fix the RGB-BGR translation that happens when the server's frame is sent to the client (minor, unconcerned)
 - Render the client's frame at a smaller resolution and have it upscaled in the second renderpass to perform some sort of foveated rendering
-- On the server, don't bother rendering to the swapchain images, and render to an RGB image to cut out the overhead from the probably unimportant alpha component.
+- ~~On the server, don't bother rendering to the swapchain images, and render to an RGB image to cut out the overhead from the probably unimportant alpha component.~~
-- "rewrite it in rust"????